Sunday, December 26, 2010

 reflections

 I was recently reading one of my journals from 2004.
-In it I came across an insite that the Lord had shown me.
+In it I came across an insight that the Lord had shown me.
 I haven't shared it with anyone other than the few junior high girls I taught in Sunday school six years ago.
-It was such an encouraging insite that I though I would share it with all of you.
+It was such an encouraging insight that I thought I would share it with all of you.

 Friday, April 2, 2010